 -

 Flexible index ranges (like Fortran).
 Sometimes natural indexing for an algorithm doesn't start at zero.
-C++ arrays can provide a nice syntax for this, such as we use in the ObjexxFCL arrays:
+C++ provides a nice syntax for this, which we use in the ObjexxFCL arrays:

 Array2D_int A( {-n,n}, 3 );